Documented verification workflows

 Obituary monitoring service →

-Preserve sources checked, outcomes (positive/negative), and timestamps to support audits and disputes.
+Preserve sources checked, match outcomes, and negative-search certificates when no obituary publishes—timestamped for audits and disputes.

 7) Generate a verification report